Facebook Pixel

 On the night that the local neighborhood committee meeting would be voting on our proposal we were really confused as to why there were so many elderly people in wheel chairs and on crutches attending the meeting.
 They appeared to be disorientated and confused, Rex Jackson who chaired the meeting organized a bus to get all of the elderly people from the local Nursing Homes to come to the meeting to vote for us so we would win !!!! the vote was 49 / 50 – what a win for us!!!…

 It was a real roller coaster ride, emotionally very draining, but this made victory ever so sweet.
-We both lost the plot on the odd occasion, but luckily for us, it wasn’t at the same time.
+We both lost the plot on the odd occasion, but luckily, it wasn’t at the same time.

-When consent was granted Wollongong council imposed 86 very strict conditions of operation to ensure our business would not, and could not grow, or employ or attract too many people to the area.
-Despite the very limiting and onerous consent conditions we took our legal councils advice and decided to push on.
-We felt that if we just stuck to our vision eventually the council and the objectors would see that what we had in mind would have a positive impact on the area.
-At the time the Northern Illawarra had a reputation for having the highest unemployment in Australia, as is still the case today.
+When consent was granted, Wollongong council imposed 86 stringent conditions of operation to ensure our business would not, and could not grow, employ or attract too many people to the area.
+Despite the very limiting and onerous consent conditions, we took our legal council's advice and decided to push on.
+We felt that if we stuck to our vision, eventually, the council and the objectors would see that what we had in mind would have a positive impact on the area.
+At the time, Northern Illawarra had a reputation for having the highest unemployment rate in Australia.

 Finally we commenced building in February 2001, all the sandstone was hand-picked from the Bundanoon Quarry, each block weighing about 50 kg.
 The Retreat was almost completed at the end of 2001, but the Christmas Day 2001 bush fires came and set us back …………We are still not permitted to have the asset protection fire clearance zone around our property as the Royal National Park is our neighbor and so our insurance is outrageously expensive.
 No insurance company will insure us for longer than 12 months as the risk in their opinion is not worth it so we have to go offshore from time to time to obtain the cover necessary for protecting our business assets.